 To upgrade a new firmware to SE59XX, please downloaded the latest firmware for your SE59XX model from the download tab on the SE59XX product page or from the Download page under the Support link on Atop's main webpage.
 Then, copy the new firmware file to your local computer.
 Note that the firmware file is a binary file with ".dld" extension.
 Next, open the Web UI and select Firmware Upgrade page under the System Setup menu.
-Then, click "Browse..." button as shown in Figure 4.77 below to find and choose the new firmware file.
-Then, click "Upload" button to start the firmware upgrade process.
+Then, click "Browse..." button as shown in Figure 4.82 below to find and choose the new firmware file.
+Then, you can choose to tick the checkbox of "Clear the flash after firmware upgrade" if it's required to erase the user storage after firmware upgraded successfully, and click "Upload" button to start the firmware upgrade process.
 The program will show the upload status.
 Please wait until the uploading process is finished (the amount of time varies depending on the equipment used).
 Finally, the SE59XX device will then proceed to restart itself.
 In some cases, you might require to re-configure your SE59XX device.
 To restore your backup configuration from a file, please see the procedure in the next subsection.